Spring Willow Society: Japan

-Through 1909, Spring Willow continued to stage stories, albeit under the name Shenyou Society.
-Several were one-act plays.
+Through 1909, Spring Willow continued to perform, albeit under the name Shenyou Society.
+Among these performances were several one-act plays.
 Another was Hot Tears (later retitled Hot Blood), based on a 1907 Japanese-language adaptation of Victorien Sardou's La Tosca (1887) by Taguchi Kitukei.
 This story was selected due to its limited cast size and revolutionary themes, which were amplified through dialogue that predicted the end of tyranny.
 In his memoirs, Ouyang Yuqian recalled that Hot Blood had been a more mature drama than Black Slave's Cry to Heaven, being more adherent to its script and better integrating its scenes into a cohesive whole.

 Shanghai

 By 1910, many members of the Spring Willow Society had returned to China.
-Some left the theatre, while others continued to act.
+Some left theatre, while others continued to act.
 In 1912, several established a civilized drama troupe in Shanghai named the New Drama Comrades Association; it continued to use the Spring Willow Theater bannerhead while in Shanghai.
-Under Lu Jingruo, the troupe frequently toured for its performances.
+Under Lu Jingruo, the troupe frequently toured.
 As with other contemporary Chinese theatrical troupes, most of the stories produced by Spring Willow were written only as scenarios that were fleshed out by actors through improvisation.
 However, some stories – such as Black Slave's Cry to Heaven – did include scripts and fully written dialogue.
 The troupe's main actors were all men, who played both male and female characters.

 The New Drama Comrades produced more than eighty stories through 1915, with a third of them being original compositions; another third were translated from European dramas, while the remainder were based on traditional Chinese stories.
 Its most commonly performed stories were Hot Blood, Family Grudges, and Double-Edged Sword, though its repertoire also included stories such as William Shakespeare's Othello, adapted as The Traitor from a Japanese translation by Kawakami Otojirō.
 With such an emphasis on European stories and styles, the troupe had little success with contemporary audiences, and its members had to support their activities by working at an antiques shop.
 It stopped its activities shortly after Lu Jingruo's death in 1915.